ErvinLu/OpenCVDLSUDetection/README.md

 * OpenCV-android-sdk > sdk > native > libs > copy "armeabi", "armeabi-v7a", "mips", "x86" > paste it to the "app" folder of you project

-**Not sure if complete, please refer to the uploaded files.
-Hope this helps**
+**Not sure if this tutorial is complete, please refer to the uploaded files for more details. :)**